duxsco/duxsco/README.md

-### My GnuPG Public Key
+### My OpenPGP Public Key

-All Git commits and tags as well as release files auto-created by GitHub are GnuPG signed.
+All Git commits and tags as well as release files auto-created by GitHub are OpenPGP signed.
 [Release files are checked](https://github.com/duxsco/gentoo-installation/blob/main/assets/check_sign_release.sh) prior to signing.

-You can fetch my GnuPG public key the following way:
+You can fetch my OpenPGP public key the following way:

 ```shell
 gpg --locate-external-keys "d at myGitHubUsername dot de"